-This program will be available for sale to the general public starting on December 7, 2022.Want to purchase your tickets before then?
-Become a member today, or if you are already a member, log in to purchase your tickets.
-Feminist Fairy Tales: Who Needs a Prince?
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer Feminist Fairy Tales: Who Needs a Prince?
 Evening Lecture/Seminar Monday, March 13, 2023 - 6:45 p.m. to 8:15 p.m.
-ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1J0245 Select your Tickets $20 Member $25 Non-Member Resize text Sara Cleto and Brittany Warman (Photo: Amy Parrish) You might have heard something like this: "I don't want my daughter reading fairy tales!" or "Fairy tales are so sexist.
+ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1J0245 Location: This online program is presented on Zoom.
+Select your Tickets $20 Member $25 Non-Member Materials for this program Handout Resize text Sara Cleto and Brittany Warman (Photo: Amy Parrish) You might have heard something like this: "I don't want my daughter reading fairy tales!" or "Fairy tales are so sexist.
 All these girls needing a prince to save them!"
 But the truth is that the politics of gender in fairy tales are much more complicated than these statements acknowledge.
 In fact, modern fairy-tale studies grew out of debates over how gender and sexism play out in traditional tales.
 Scholars have grappled with questions such as why so many famous fairy-tale heroines are waiting to be rescued—and whether they really need rescuing at all.
 Or they might find that something else is actually going on in the plot of these familiar stories, and also wonder what kinds of fairy tales have happy endings that aren’t dependent on a heroine’s rescue by a handy prince.
 Such investigations revolutionized questions of gender and sexuality, opened the door to queer interpretations of classic tales, and rediscovered rich archives of tales with active hero(ines) of all genders.
 This work has even spurred the creation of new fairy tales that reflect contemporary mores in old stories.
 Join folklorists Sara Cleto and Brittany Warman as they explore the roots of fairy-tale studies; look at familiar tales such as Cinderella and Bluebeard as well as some of their lesser-known versions; uncover a treasury of unfamiliar tales; and illustrate how scholarly discussions of sex and gender have transformed the art of the fairy tale as we know it.
 Cleto and Warman are former instructors of folklore and literature at The Ohio State University and co-founders of the Carterhaugh School of Folklore and the Fantastic.
-Patron Information If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
-Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
-Unless otherwise noted, registration for online programs typically closes two hours prior to the start time on the date of the program.
-Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
-Separate Zoom link information will be emailed closer to the date of the program.
-If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
-View Common FAQs about our online programs presented on Zoom.
-This online program is presented on Zoom.
+General Information View Common FAQs and Policies about our Online Programs on Zoom.